 So, how exactly Investor’s Business Daily Leaderboard team pick stocks for the “Leaders” List?

-First of all, they would identify strongest stocks poised for big gains using the CAN SLIM strategy as well as advanced algorithms.
+First of all, they would identify the strongest stocks poised for big gains using the CAN SLIM strategy as well as advanced algorithms.

 CAN SLIM is an investment strategy that investors use to identify stocks that are poised to grow faster than average.
 Each letter in the acronym stands for a key attribute.